antun3s/web-snitch/README.md

 ## What it does

-When accessed, it returns plain text with:
+When accessed, it returns plain text with Server info(IP, hostname and uptime) and Client(IP and header).
-Server:
-- IP
-- Hostname
-- Uptime
-Client:
-- IP:
-- Header:

 ## How to use